serenita-org/vero/docs/docs/usage/running_vero/native.md

 !!! info "Prerequisites"

-    Make sure you're using Python 3.14.
+    Make sure you're using the free-threading build of Python 3.14.

 Install Vero's dependencies with your preferred package manager: